 Did You Know...

 Besides its degree of effectiveness, each contraceptive method has other advantages and disadvantages.
-For example, hormonal methods have certain side effects, which may increase or decrease women’s risk of developing certain disorders, including cancer of the ovary or uterus.
-Choice of method depends on lifestyle, preferences, and the degree of reliability needed.
+Choice of method depends on preferences, degree of reliability needed, and medical considerations.

-If contraception fails, emergency contraception Emergency Contraception Emergency contraception is used after an act of unprotected sexual intercourse or after an occasion when a contraceptive method fails (for example, when a condom breaks).
-Emergency contraception... read more may help prevent an unintended pregnancy.
-Emergency contraception should not be used as a regular form of contraception.
+If unprotected sex occurs, emergency contraception Emergency Contraception Emergency contraception may be used to prevent pregnancy for a short period of time after unprotected sex.
+Emergency contraception decreases the chance of pregnancy after one episode of unprotected... read more may help prevent an unintended pregnancy.
+Emergency contraception should not be used as a routine form of contraception.